rowangithub/DOrder/README.md

 <h3>DOrder output explanation:</h3>

-Synthesized specifications are composed from a set of atomic predicates inferred per-datatype.
+Synthesized specifications are boolean combinations of a set of atomic predicates inferred _per-datatype_.
 For example, consider the data type _heap_ provied in the _heapsort_ program.

 	type 'a heap =
 		| E